Parameterized Algorithms for Power-Efficiently Connecting Wireless Sensor Networks: Theory and Experiments: Introduction

+In \cref{sec:hardness}, we show that the answer to this question is ``no''.
+We show that \(o(\log n)\)\hyp approximating the difference~\(d := \opt(G,w) - L\) between the minimum solution cost and~$L$ in an~$n$-vertex graph is NP-hard.
+Assuming the Exponential Time Hypothesis (ETH) \citep{IP01}, also we show that there is no exact \(2^{o(n)}\)-time algorithm for \miPoSyCo{}.
+Going even further, we prove W[2]-hardness with respect to the parameter~$d$, and thus, under ETH, there is no exact algorithm solving \miPoSyCo{} in \(f(d)\cdot n^{O(1)}\)~time for any computable function~\(f\).

-\looseness=-1 In \cref{sec:ccs}, we provide an (exact) algorithm for \miPoSyCo{} that works in polynomial time if one can find a set of \emph{obligatory} edges that can be added to any optimal solution and yield a spanning subgraph with \(O(\log n)\) connected components.
+In \cref{sec:ccs}, we provide an (exact) algorithm for \miPoSyCo{} that exploits the above described lower bound~$L$ in a different way.
+More precisely, we present an algorithm that works in polynomial time if one already has a sensor network with $O(\log n)$~connected components or if one can find a set of \emph{obligatory} edges that can be added to any optimal solution and yield a spanning subgraph with \(O(\log n)\) connected components.
 In particular, this means that we show fixed-parameter tractability for \miPoSyCo{} with respect to the parameter ``number~\(c\) of connected components in the spanning subgraph consisting of obligatory edges''.
-Cases with small~\(c\) occur, for example, in grid-like sensor arrangements, which arise when monitoring areas~\cite{ZH05,ZEAC09}.

-In \cref{sec:fes}, we provide a linear-time algorithm that reduces any input graph consisting of a tree with \(g\)~additional edges to an equivalent graph with \(O(g)\)~vertices and edges (a partial kernel in terms of parameterized complexity, since the edge weights remain unbounded).
-Combined with the previous result, this yields fixed-parameter tractability with respect to the parameter~\(g\) (also known as the feedback edge number of a graph), and, in particular, a polynomial-time algorithm for \(g\in O(\log n)\).
-Such tree-like graphs occur when monitoring backbone infrastructure or pollution levels along waterways.

-We provide some negative (that is, intractability) results in \cref{sec:hardness}: We show that \(o(\log n)\)-approxima\-ting the difference~\(d\) between the minimum solution cost and a natural lower bound is NP-hard.
-Moreover, we prove W[2]-hardness with respect to the parameter~$d$, that is, there is presumably no algorithm running in time \(f(d)\cdot n^{O(1)}\) for any computable function~\(f\).
-Finally, assuming the Exponential Time Hypothesis (ETH), we show that there is no \(2^{o(n)}\)-time algorithm for \miPoSyCo{}.
+Cases with small~\(c\) occur, for example, in grid-like sensor arrangements, which minimize sensing area overlap when monitoring areas~\citep{ZH05,ZEAC09} or when about 10\,\% of all sensors drop out of a triangular grid network (as we will see in \cref{sec:ccs-exp}).
+We also show negative results with respect to the parameter~$c$: we show that the decision problem \kmiPoSyCo{} is WK[1]-hard parameterized by~$c$; problems that are WK[1]-hard parameterized by some parameter~$c$ are conjectured not to be reducible to solving instances of size~$c^{O(1)}$ \citep{HKS+15b}.

+In \cref{sec:ccs-exp}, we conduct an experimental evaluation of our algorithm and compare it to CPLEX on state-of-the art ILP models for \mpsc{}, one of which also exploits the connected components of the spanning subgraph consisting of obligatory edges.
+We observe that our algorithms significantly outperform CPLEX with the known ILP models when $n$~is sufficiently compared to the fixed~$c$.